Zain4983375/VIP/README.txt

 ======================================

 COMMAND:
-  .cc <channel_name> <role_name>
+  .c <Name>

 EXAMPLE:
-  .cc vip-lounge high-roller
-  .cc pamda-room pamda-vip
+  .cc Zain

 WHAT IT DOES:
   1. Creates a private channel (#channel_name)
   2. Creates/reuses the role (role_name)
   3. Makes a 1-use invite link (never expires)
   4. When player joins via link -> role auto-assigned
-  5. Bot DMs you the invite link
+  5. Bot notify you on channel where you use command.